The normal Casimir force for lateral moving planes with isotropic conductivities: Introduction

 \section{Introduction}

+The Casimir effect was initially considered for perfect conductive plates, and nowadays, it is extended to many non-ideal and new materials \cite{Bordag:2009:Ace,Woods:2016:MpCvWi}.
+Casimir noted in Ref.\,\cite{Casimir:1998:SrhscCe} that Bohr suggested considering the zero-point energy as an origin of this effect and simplifying the derivation of the force.
+In the case of perfect conductive planes, the Casimir effect relies solely on fundamental constants and interplane distance.
+However, for actual materials, the Casimir effect depends on various factors, such as the shape and structure of the material, conductivity, chemical potential, temperature, and presence of impurities, etc. \cite{Bordag:2009:Ace,Woods:2016:MpCvWi}.

-The Casimir effect \cite{Casimir:1948:otabtpcp} was first considered for perfect conductive plates, and nowadays, it is extended to many non-ideal and new materials \cite{Bordag:2009:Ace,Woods:2016:MpoCavdWi}.
-The relative motions of bodies give an additional contribution to the Casimir force between bodies (see the recent review on the dynamic Casimir effect \cite{Dodonov:2020:FYDCE} and Refs.\,\cite{Bordag:2009:Ace,Bordag:2001:NdCea,Khusnutdinov:2019:cei2dmss}).
-The relative motions are lateral (parallel to the planes), perpendicular to the planes, or, in general, their combinations.
+The Casimir force between bodies is further influenced by their relative motions (see the recent review on the dynamic Casimir effect \cite{Dodonov:2020:FYDCE} and Refs.\,\cite{Bordag:2009:Ace,Bordag:2001:NdCea,Khusnutdinov:2019:cei2dmss}).
+The relative motions are lateral (parallel to the planes), perpendicular to planes, or, in general, their combinations.
 The Casimir effect for perpendicularly and uniformly moving slabs has been considered firstly in Refs.\,\cite{Bordag:1984:Ccesfsnbc,Bordag:1986:CEUMM} for electromagnetic and massless scalar fields.
 It is a direct consequence of the Quantum Field Theory with the moving boundaries \cite{Fulling:1976:Rmmtdsca}.
-In the non-relativistic case, the velocity correction to the Casimir pressure is quadratic $\sim v^2$ for both fields but with opposite signs.
+In the non-relativistic scenario, the velocity correction to the Casimir pressure is quadratic $\sim v^2$ ($\sim v^2/c^2$ in dimensional units) for both fields, but with opposite signs.
+For the scalar field, the relative velocity correction for Casimir pressure $\delta\mathcal{P} = (\mathcal{P} - \mathcal{P}_{v=0})/\mathcal{P} = \frac{8}{3}v^2$, while for electromagnetic field $\delta\mathcal{P} = -\left(\frac{10}{\pi^2} - \frac{2}{3}\right)v^2$.
 It is positive for the massless scalar field and it is negative for the electromagnetic case.